Table of Contents

 Squish accepts table files in the following formats:

-Raw text (.txt
+Raw text (.txt or no extension)

-Comma-separated values (.csv
+Comma-separated values (.csv)

-Tab-separated values (.tsv
+Tab-separated values (.tsv)

-Microsoft Excel Sheet (.xls
+Microsoft Excel Sheet (.xls)

-When reading tables from raw text files (.txt
+When reading tables from raw text files (.txt or no extension), Squish simply jumps into

 the file and reads it just like it was written inline in the feature file (thus we could also use further From